Why I blog (it’s for you . . . and me)

 There are definitely weeks when I have a lot of health blog audits, coaching, or freelance writing work and I can’t spend the time I’d like to on my blog posts.
-Sometimes I do what I can and publish what I have—even if not complete—making it part 1 of 2, or repurpose something I’ve already created instead of skipping altogether.Blogging can challenge you to grow your writing and marketing skills, time management skills, as well as your business at the same time. #blogging #contentmarketing Click To Tweet
+Sometimes I do what I can and publish what I have—even if not complete—making it part 1 of 2, or repurpose something I’ve already created instead of skipping altogether.Blogging can challenge you to grow your writing and marketing skills, time management skills, as well as your business at the same time. #Blogging Click To Tweet

 There are lots of reasons why I blog.

 Not only does it help get my message out there and allow me to do what I love doing, but it also helps me start discussions with you.
 I also love that it is a way for me to provide value to you and challenges me to become a better writer, marketer, time manager, and business person too.

 Over to you